 Measure Target 2020 2021 2022 How did we perform?
-We ma We maintain the Port and Harbour Safety, Code Safety, Management System (SMS) and respond to maritime emergencies l to maritime emergencies.
+We maintain the Port and Harbour Safety, Code Safety, Management System (SMS) and respond to maritime emergencies.
 Our Port and Harbour Safety Code (SMS) has been self-assessed with the port within the last 12 months.
 Compliant New measure Compliant Our self-assessment was completed and submitted to Maritime New Zealand within the expected timeframe.
 We initiated our response to all pollution notifications within 30 minutes.
 Less than 30 minutes New measure Not measured Reporting for the new measure is under development for recording response time of all after hours notifications.
 However, all urgent notifications are responded to within the 30 minutes target.